Alloy Artifacts

 The close-up of the movable jaw reveals another interesting detail: the small forged-in "S" at the inside corner proves that the inset convex cutaway was created by precision forging rather than a machining step.

 Both of the above wrenches use a pin with outside threads to secure the worm gear, which allows us to confirm Toho Kōki as the maker of the wrenches.
-Most other makers (including KTC) are known to use pins with inside threads.
+Most other makers are known to use pins with inside threads.
+(KTC used inside threads until the mid 1970s, then switched to outside threads.)

 With Toho Kōki identified as the maker, the use of a rounded transition at the corner of the fixed jaw needs some further discussion.
 Toho Kōki usually used an angled transition for its own production, as we saw in the section on Construction Details above.